HDeDeDe/TextToC/README.md

 # TextToC
 Convert an entire text file into a c style string.

+badly.